Abhiruchi Sports Day: 37th

 The 37th Abhiruchi sports day took place in 2020, but due to the COVID-19 Pandemic the normal events of mass jogging, dance competitions and athlete felicitation were postponed.
 Tayabun Nisha and Purnananda Baruah, brother of Bhogeswar Baruah, were among the chief guests at the function held at the Gauhati Press Club that was presided over by Chakravarty.

 38th

 The 38th Abhiruchi sports day took place in 2021 also during the COVID-19 Pandemic, and events were again reduced.
 The cycle rally was held from Chandmari Flyover to the Nehru Stadium, and was flagged off by Minister Bimal Bora.

 40th

 The 40th Abhiruchi sports day was held over a 2 day celebration, where the usual mass jogging event was held along with the sports quiz and the felicitation programme of athletes.
 Over 50 athletes from Assam were awarded honours in the ceremony, and the RG Baruah award was also bestowed in the 40th Abhiruchi sports day.

+42nd

+The mass-running event was led by actress Barsha Rani Bishaya, and the first day of the events included inter-institutional dance and PT competitions held at the Deshbhakta Tarun Ram Phookan Indoor Stadium.
+On the second day, felicitation of numerous athletes was held.